breavedev/Exoid-Verification-Station/README.md

-# Backend System for VC-Issuer of Exoid Wallet
+# Backend System for zkProof Request Issuer of Exoid Wallet